senyosimpson/blog/content/posts/rust-error-handling.md

 Error messages should be highly informative and guide a developer to uncover the cause of the error without excessive cognitive overhead.
 Rust has made this core emphasis of the language.
-The compiler is extremely helpful.
+The compiler is an example of this.
 This tweet summarises it nicely

 {{< tweet 1348669062528774148 >}}